 Administrators, educators, students, and research agree: Interactive whiteboards bring learning to life and improve student success.
 Options for using IWBs in the classroom are as unlimited as the imagination.
 Choices in interactive whiteboard technology are a bit more limited.
 Until recently, projector-based systems were the only IWB tech.

-Cost & Administrative Benefits
+Cost and Administrative Benefits

-IFPs are simpler and easier to manage than projector-based interactive whiteboards.
+IFPDs are simpler and easier to manage than projector-based interactive whiteboards.
 This makes them more cost-effective than traditional IWBs.

-IFPs deliver better overall total cost of ownership (TCO) and a rapid return on investment (ROI) via:
+IFPDs deliver better overall total cost of ownership (TCO) and a rapid return on investment (ROI) via: